 The Personal Cost to Saul

 Saul was a humble and unknown man when God chose him to be king of Israel (1 Sam 9:16; 10:1).
-To equip him for this great responsibility, God anointed him with his Spirit (1 Sam 10:5-13): “And the Spirit of the LORD will come upon thee, and thou shalt prophesy with them, and shalt be turned into another man…and the Spirit of God came upon him, and he prophesied among them” (10:6, 10).
+To equip him for this great responsibility, God anointed him with his Spirit (1 Sam 10:5-13): “Then the Spirit of the LORD will possess you, and you will be in a prophetic frenzy along with them and be turned into a different person…..and the Spirit of God possessed him, and he fell into a prophetic frenzy along with them” (1 Sam 10:6, 10).
 This is comparable to the passage in Numbers 11:16-17; 24-30, where God gave Israel seventy men to assist Moses in leading the people, empowering and equipping them by his Holy Spirit.

 What sobering words are these!
 Saul pleads for pardon and is rejected!
 And the Spirit whom God had given him to enable him to rule his people “departed from Saul, and an evil spirit from the LORD troubled him” (1 Sam 16:14); and God became his enemy (1 Sam 28:16).